 In addition, there are several letters from 1918 regarding Mina's interest in acquiring property at Chautauqua near the Lewis Miller Cottage in connection with her plan to erect a permanent memorial to her father.
 Mina's involvement in the New Jersey Republican senatorial primary of 1930 is documented in a letter by Elizabeth Cutter Morrow, wife of the successful candidate Dwight W. Morrow and mother-in-law of aviator Charles Lindbergh.
 The last document is an obituary from the Jamestown (N.Y.)
 Post-Journal.

 Click here for a 162-page typescript diary kept by Mina Edison during a trip to Europe with her second husband, Edward Everett Hughes.
-Courtesy of the Chautauqua Institution Archives, Oliver Archive Center
+Courtesy of the Chautauqua Institution Archives, Oliver Archives Center